jgibbard/gibbard.me/content/Computers/openstreetmap/openstreetmap.md

 ```

 ### Step 2 - Set up a tile server
-Setting up a tile server is a relatively involved process, but fortunately [Alexander Overvoorde](https://while.io/){target="_blank} has made a [docker container](https://github.com/Overv/openstreetmap-tile-server){target="_blank} that has everything set up and ready to go!
+Setting up a tile server is a relatively involved process, but fortunately Alexander Overvoorde has made a [docker container](https://github.com/Overv/openstreetmap-tile-server){target="_blank} that has everything set up and ready to go!

 First create a volume to store the map data:
 ```sh